POEMS LIGHT VERSE

 But absolved of even snarling

-"I regret that I must skedaddle," said the cattle egret.
+"I regret that I must skedaddle," rattled the cattle egret.

-Said the great egret, "With great regret I just must get."
+Said the great egret, "With great regret I just gotta get."

 BIRD POEMS AND SOME OTHER SILLY POEMS